Money will come to you when you are doing the right thing. – Michael Phillips

-A person with a poverty stricken mindset simply does not make earning money a high enough priority.
+A person with a poverty-stricken mindset simply does not make earning money a high enough priority.
 Yes they want money, and they want to earn it as quickly as possible, however when it comes to the amount of time, effort and energy they put into taking the necessary steps and actions towards earning this money, it simply pails in comparison.
-There is after all a big difference between just wanting something and doing whatever it takes to bring those wants into fruition.
+There is, after all, a big difference between just wanting something and doing whatever it takes to bring those wants to fruition.

 It is important for us to fully realize the impact that our limiting beliefs can have on our earning power and long-term financial success.